 How To Germinate Lettuce Seeds

-I prefer to use rapid rooter plugs to germinate my lettuce seeds.
-It’s best to sow a few seeds to increase the chances of getting a successful seedling and then thin, keeping the healthiest.
+I prefer to use rapid rooter plugs to germinate lettuce seeds for my hydroponic garden.
+It’s best to sow a few seeds to increase the chances of getting a successful seedling and then thin them out, keeping the healthiest.
 It only takes a few days for lettuce seedlings to sprout.